luguslabs/habs/README.md

 * Polkadot Validator Node

 ## Why Archipel ?
 Nowadays, many blockchain services are centralized on cloud infrastructure.
 For instance, around [70% of Ethereum nodes are in VPC](https://twitter.com/DAppNode/status/1108693643320270848?s=20) and 63% of Ethereum Dapps use Infura Provider as [this survey](https://medium.com/fluence-network/dapp-survey-results-2019-a04373db6452) shows.
 We can imagine that in a few years some of blockchain services can be banned from public cloud providers.
-Moreover, cloud providers can have interruption of services and network issues.

 The solution is to have a decentralized infrastructure at home.
 The problem is that it is challenging to maintain a good quality of service at home.
 You can have internet connection or power cuts.
 As a result, it is very unsafe to install a Proof-of-Stake validator at home.
 Your validator must be always up (24/7) and ready to execute its duty.
 If not, you will be slashed by the network and lose your money.